PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

     wrapper ``rv_case``), the target of the planner hook's lowering of SQL ``CASE`` over ``random_variable`` branches.
-    It is a real arm in the MC sampler, in RangeCheck (support = union of the value branches), and in the Expectation footprint; like every measure-carrier gate it is refused by the general ``sr_*`` semirings (a guarded selection is not a semiring operation).
+    It is a real arm in the MC sampler, in RangeCheck (support = union of the value branches), and in the Expectation evaluator (closed-form moments via the guard-partition integrator below, Monte Carlo otherwise); like every measure-carrier gate it is refused by the general ``sr_*`` semirings (a guarded selection is not a semiring operation).

 In addition, ``gate_value`` gains a *float8 mode*: the ``extra`` blob is parsed via ``extract_constant_double``